-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Cyclical Rotation to Value RSP (Invesco S&P 500 Equal Weight ETF) VTV (Vanguard Value ETF) RPV (Invesco S&P 500 Pure Value ETF) We scoured the universe of value ETFs and mutual funds to identify those that we think are "best of breed" and represent a cost-effective, alpha generating solution for any advisors who wants to rotate to value after the election.
-And, we were surprised by our findings - namely that higher fee, actively managed ETFs and mutual funds lagged the more traditional, passive value ETFs - and that keeping it simple in the value space yielded the best returns over the past several years.
-11/3/2020 RSP: 21.36% VTV: 25.23% RPV: 41.35% SPY: 14.23% Four Post Election Tactical Strategies Idea #1: Electric Vehicles & Clean Energy (LIT/ICLN/ESGV) Idea #2: Industrials & Infrastructure Spending (VIS/PAVE) Idea #3: Healthcare & Marijuana (VHT/MJ) Idea #4: Emerging Markets & China (XSOE) What Specific Sectors and ETFs Can Outperform in a Biden Presidency/Divided U.S. Government?
+Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Cyclical Rotation to Value RSP (Invesco S&P 500 Equal Weight ETF) VTV (Vanguard Value ETF) RPV (Invesco S&P 500 Pure Value ETF) that higher fee, actively managed ETFs and mutual funds 11/3/2020 RSP: 26.39% VTV: 29.62% RPV: 46.27% SPY: 19.42% Four Post Election Tactical Strategies Idea #1: Electric Vehicles & Clean Energy (LIT/ICLN/ESGV) Idea #2: Industrials & Infrastructure Spending (VIS/PAVE) Idea #3: Healthcare & Marijuana (VHT/MJ) Idea #4: Emerging Markets & China (XSOE) What Specific Sectors and ETFs Can Outperform in a Biden Presidency/Divided U.S. Government?
 That question was the inspiration for today's Alpha issue, because while election results have not been certified yet (that will start to happen in states later this week) the likelihood is that we will have a Biden Presidency and divided government in 2021 (with Republicans holding a small majority in the Senate).
 Reflecting that fact, I've been asked multiple times over the past week what would outperform in this political environment, so I imagine this topic has been coming up in client conversations - and I want to make sure that you have the strategies and talking points you need to turn those conversations into opportunities to strengthen relationships.
 11/17/2020 Eight Differ- ent ETFs Listed.
-Bitcoin GBTC (Greyscale Bitcoin Trust) BLOK (Amplify Transformational Data Sharing ETF) ARKW (ARK Next Generation ETF) This Alpha issue is focused on a suddenly popular topic: Bitcoin.
+Bitcoin GBTC (Greyscale Bitcoin Trust) BLOK (Amplify Transfor- mational Data Sharing ETF) ARKW (ARK Next Gener- ation ETF) This Alpha issue is focused on a suddenly popular topic: Bitcoin.
 Our goal with this issue isn't to sway you one way or the other to invest in Bitcoin.
 Instead, we want to help you guide responsible conversations about: 1.
 What it is and 2.
 Who it's for, and 3.
 How you can potentially own it within a conventional portfolio.
 Put more frankly, many of us "know" about bitcoin - but are we prepared to really discuss the inner workings of the cryptocurrency and thoroughly list and explain the responsible ways clients can gain exposure to it?
 The point of this Alpha issue is to make sure we are all ready to do just that, so you can turn any bitcoin conversation into an opportunity to strengthen client relationships and grow your business.
-12/1/2020 GBTC: -41.49% BLOK: -30.96% ARKW: -58.99% SPY: 8.19%
+12/1/2020 GBTC: -44.84% BLOK: -29.02% ARKW: -59.96% SPY: 13.03%